Sohaib Maqsood

+Early life

+He was born in Multan, Punjab to a retired teacher, who encouraged him to play cricket.
+In 2005, he represented the Pakistan under-19 cricket team in two unofficial Test matches against Sri Lanka under-19s, and became a probable selection for the 2006 Under-19 Cricket World Cup.
+However, a recurring back injury sidelined him from cricket for two years, a period during which Maqsood completed his undergraduate studies; he later completed a master's degree in sports sciences.

 Domestic career

 He plays for the domestic team Multan Tigers in Haier T20 Cup and United Bank of Pakistan in Quaid-i-Azam Trophy.
 He led Pakistan A team in 5 unofficial One Day Internationals against UAE.

 In April 2018, he was named the vice-captain of Federal Areas' squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for Multan in the 2018–19 National T20 Cup, with 207 runs in seven matches.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
-His average in T20 internationals is 14.

 International career

 He made his ODI debut for Pakistan against South Africa on 8 November 2013 and scored 56 runs off 54 balls.
-His squad number is 92, which he chose as a personal tribute to the winning Pakistan team of the 1992 Cricket World Cup.
+His squad number is 92, which he chose as a tribute to the winning Pakistan team of the 1992 Cricket World Cup.

 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.